sensiblecodeio/hookbot/README.md

 Webhooks require that the receiver of the hook listens on a port accessible to the publisher, and that the publisher must be configured to publish to every listener.
-In a cloud environment this can be inconvenient, as there may be many receivers interested in an event, and it may not be desirable to poke holes in a the firewall for them.
+In a cloud environment this can be inconvenient, as there may be many receivers interested in an event, and it may not be desirable to poke holes in the firewall for them.
 In a development environment it may not be easy to listen on a public TCP interface.